Post-truth politics: Social media and the Internet

-In 2017, a rise in national protests sparked against the 2016 United States presidential election and the victory of Donald Trump attributed to the fake news stories posted and shared by millions of users on Facebook.
+In 2017, a rise in national protests sparked against the 2016 United States presidential election and the victory of Donald Trump was attributed to fake news stories posted and shared by millions of users on Facebook.
 Following this incident, the spread of misinformation was given the word "post-truth", a term coined from Oxford Dictionaries as the "word of the year".